PSC Register Entry (England & Wales)

 Third, when a PSC ceases to hold significant control — meaning they no longer meet any of the PSC conditions.
 This happens most commonly when shares are transferred or sold reducing the shareholding below 25%, when voting rights are re-allocated, when the PSC loses the right to appoint or remove directors, or when the PSC dies or (for a legal entity) is dissolved.
 The PSC or their representatives must notify the company of the cessation, and the company must file form PSC05 (individual) or PSC07 (RLE) within 14 days.
 Following cessation, the company must consider whether any other person now meets the PSC conditions and, if so, begin the identification and notification process afresh.

-In addition, every company should review its PSC register at regular intervals — at least annually, for example at the time of the annual confirmation statement filing — to ensure that the information held remains accurate and reflects the current ownership and control structure of the company.
+In addition, every company should review its PSC register at regular intervals — at least annually, for example at the time of the annual confirmation statement filing — to confirm that the information held remains accurate and reflects the current ownership and control structure of the company.
 As corporate structures change over time, PSC registers can become stale if not actively maintained, and an inaccurate PSC register exposes the company and its officers to criminal liability.

 What to Include in Your PSC Register Entry (England & Wales)